-While Capital One is known for its popular travel credit cards that let you cover travel purchases at a rate of one cent per mile, top cards from this issuer like the Capital One Venture Rewards Credit Card surprised everyone by adding more than ten airline transfer partners in 2018.
-And since then, the card issuer has added more airline partners and a few hotel transfer partners to boot.
+While Capital One is known for its popular travel credit cards that let you cover travel purchases at a rate of one cent per mile, top cards from this issuer, like the Capital One Venture Rewards Credit Card, first surprised everyone by adding more than ten airline transfer partners in 2018.

-While Capital One transfer partners are nowhere near as valuable as those offered by the Chase Ultimate Rewards program or American Express Membership Rewards, having more ways to use your miles is always a good thing.
+While Capital One transfer partners aren’t quite as valuable as those offered by the Chase Ultimate Rewards program or American Express Membership Rewards, having more ways to use your miles is always a good thing.
 Before you sign up for this card with the purpose of utilizing Capital One transfer partners, here is everything you need to know.

 A full list of Capital One transfer partners